-The education and experience of each Audit Committee member that is relevant to the performance of such member's responsibilities as an Audit Committee member are as follows:
+The education and experience of each Audit and Risk Committee member that is relevant to the performance of such member's responsibilities as an Audit and Risk Committee member are as follows:

 MEMBER'S NAME RELEVANT EDUCATION AND EXPERIENCE Daphne Corbett Relevant Education: B.A.
-(Major in Psychology and Minor in Math) - 1970 - University of Victoria CMA - Member of the BC Association 1989-1999 (resigned as a member in good standing) Relevant Experience: • Senior Vice President BC Region for HSBC Bank Canada 2000 -2002 Head of Internal Audit for Canada for HSBC Bank 1994-1997 Head of Internal Audit for Latin America for HSBC Bank 1997-2000 Chair of the Finance VISTA Steering Committee of HSBC Group Chair of the Audit Committee for Emergency Communications for Southwestern B.C.
-Member of the Finance Committee for the Pacific Salmon Foundation Chair of Audit Finance Committee for the Pacific Salmon Finance Committee for t Chair of Audit Finance Committee for the Royal BC Museum since 2010 Robert Robotti Relevant Education: B.S. - 1975 - Bucknell University, Pennsylvania MBA - 1978 - Pace University, New York Relevant Experience: President and founder of Robotti & Company, LLC a registered broker-dealer, since 1983 President and founder of Robotti & Company Advisors, LLC, a registered investment advisor, since 2003 • Managing Member of Ravenswood Management Company, LLC since 1980 Member of the Governance and Nominating Committee, Compensation Committee and Board of Directors for Panhandle Oil and Gas Inc.
+(Major in Psychology and Minor in Math) - 1970 - University of Victoria CMA - Member of the BC Association 1989-1999 (resigned as a member in good standing) Relevant Experience: Senior Vice President BC Region for HSBC Bank Canada 2000 - 2002 Head of Internal Audit for Canada for HSBC Bank 1994 -1997 Head of Internal Audit for Latin America for HSBC Bank 1997-2000 Chair of the Finance VISTA Steering Committee of HSBC Group Chair of the Audit Committee for Emergency Communications for Southwestern B.C.
+Member of the Finance Committee for the Pacific Salmon Foundation Chair of the Audit Finance Committee for the Royal BC Museum from 2010 - 2016 Chair of the Board of Governors and member of the Audit Committee of the University of Victoria Robert Robotti Relevant Education: B.S. - 1975 - Bucknell University, Pennsylvania MBA - 1978 - Pace University, New York